How much life insurance do I need?

 While cash-value life insurance products do offer some benefits, returns may fluctuate depending on your policy type, so it may be best to speak with a licensed financial professional before purchasing a policy with a cash value component.

 So, which policy is right for you?
 Your individual circumstances may provide the best guidance in dictating whether to choose a permanent policy, term insurance or a combination.

 Frequently asked questions

-Term life insurance is purchased for a certain amount of time, typically between 10 and 30 years.
+The main difference between term life and whole life is the length of time you’re covered.
+Term life insurance provides coverage for a set period of time, typically between 10 and 30 years.
 Whole life insurance does not have an end date like term life insurance does.
-As long as you keep paying your premiums and follow the carrier’s requirements, your policy should remain in force.
+As long as you keep paying your premiums and follow the carrier’s requirements, your whole life policy should remain in force until you pass away.

 Life insurance riders could offer flexibility in personalizing your life insurance policy.
 If you’re wondering how to choose life insurance riders, consider starting by exploring the options different life insurance companies offer.
 From there, you could also speak with a licensed life insurance agent to determine which ones may help build the best life insurance policy for you and your family.

 Yes, you can have more than one life insurance policy.
 Purchasing multiple policies may be strategic, like in the case of laddering your life insurance (a process that involves stacking multiple term policies).
 However, before you purchase more than one life insurance policy, you may want to review the potential benefits and drawbacks of this strategy and speak to a licensed life insurance agent to see if it could be right for you.